 - PhDs from Georgia Tech’s Colleges of Engineering, Computing, and Sciences are all eligible to participate so the projects vary from year to year based on the specific PhDs enrolled in the program.
 Over the years a large percentage of the projects have been from the biotech/biomedical area.
 Additionally, recent projects include robotics, composite materials, sensors, assistive technologies, and more.

 - What topics/projects are covered in the curriculum?

-- Projects include discovering market opportunities, industry analysis, intellectual property analysis, marketing strategies, company valuation, and commercialization strategy and plan.
+- Projects include discovering market opportunities, industry analysis, intellectual property analysis, marketing strategies, company valuation, and commercialization strategy and planning.
 If the project warrants it, a business plan is developed in the final semester.

 - How do the teams function?
 Who is on my team?

 - This is a team based curriculum.
 Your PhD team member’s research/technology is the nucleus of the content.
-Teams are self selected during the first few weeks of the program and are comprised of two law students (Emory), a PhD candidate (GA Tech), and two MBAs (GA Tech).
+Teams are self-selected during the first few weeks of the program and are comprised of two law students (Emory), a PhD candidate (GA Tech), and two MBAs (GA Tech).
 You will stay with the same team members throughout the program and, as a team, work toward the commercialization of your team’s technology/research.